9 search results for Stress Tolerant

 - Research Team

-- to abiotic stresses, especially heat stress.
-Her long-term career goal is to engineer photosynthesis, to improve the thermostability of C4 photosynthesis, making C4 plants more tolerant of high temperature, photobioreactors to better understand the effects of heat stress on Chlamydomonas reinhardtii.
+- in plants/algae respond to abiotic stresses, especially heat stress.
+Her long-term career goal, photosynthesis, making C4 plants more tolerant of high temperature stresses.
+In her free time, Sarah enjoys, the effects of heat stress on Chlamydomonas reinhardtii.
 James sails, mountain bikes, camps and climbs, is excited to be the summer 2018 REU intern for the Zhang lab and to learn about heat stress responses